Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 \subsection{Commutative associative algebras in braided tensor categories}

-Our motivation for this subsection is a vertex operator algebra extension $V\subseteq A$ where $V$ has an abelian vertex tensor category $\cC$ of modules (so that $\cC$ also has braided tensor category structure), and where $A$ is an object of $\cC$.
-See \cite{H-cofin} for conditions on $V$ under which the category of $V$-modules is a finite abelian category and has vertex tensor category structure; in particular, these conditions hold if $V$ is $C_2$-cofinite (but not necessarily rational).
+Our motivation for this subsection is a vertex operator algebra extension $V\subseteq A$ where $V$ has a vertex tensor category $\cC$ of modules, so $\cC$ is also an (abelian) braided tensor category, and where $A$ is an object of $\cC$.
+See \cite{H-cofin} for conditions on $V$ under which the full category of grading-restricted generalized $V$-modules is a finite abelian category and has vertex tensor category structure; for example, these conditions hold if $V$ is $C_2$-cofinite but not necessarily rational.

-For background on (braided) tensor categories, see references such as \cite{EGNO, Ka, BK}.
-Since the term ``tensor category'' has several variant meanings in the literature, we first clarify our terminology.
+For background on (braided) tensor categories, see for example \cite{EGNO, Ka, BK}.
+As the term ``tensor category'' has several variant meanings in the literature, we first clarify our terminology.
 For us, a monoidal category is a category $\cC$ equipped with tensor product bifunctor $\boxtimes$, unit object $\unit$, natural left and right unit isomorphisms $l$ and $r$, and a natural associativity isomorphism $\cA$, which satisfy the triangle and pentagon axioms.
 A tensor category is a monoidal category with additionally a compatible abelian category structure in the sense that the tensor product of morphisms is bilinear.
 A monoidal or tensor category is braided if it has a natural braiding isomorphism $\cR$ satisfying the hexagon axioms.

 We fix a braided tensor category $(\cC, \boxtimes, \unit, l, r, \cA, \cR)$.
-Let us also assume that morphism sets in $\cC$ are vector spaces over a field $\mathbb{F}$ such that composition and tensor product of morphisms are both bilinear over $\mathbb{F}$ (so $\cC$ is an $\mathbb{F}$-linear braided tensor category).
-For examples of braided tensor categories coming from vertex operator algebras, we will have $\mathbb{F}=\CC$.
-The only additional assumption on $\mathcal{C}$ that we will need for now (which is justified for braided tensor categories arising from vertex operator algebras thanks to Proposition 4.26 in \cite{HLZ3}) is the following: \begin{assum} For any object $W$ in $\mathcal{C}$, the functors $W\boxtimes\cdot$ and $\cdot\boxtimes W$ are right exact. \end{assum}
+We also assume that morphism sets in $\cC$ are vector spaces over a field $\mathbb{F}$ such that composition and tensor product of morphisms are both $\mathbb{F}$-bilinear, that is, $\cC$ is an $\mathbb{F}$-linear braided tensor category.
+For braided tensor categories coming from vertex operator algebras, $\mathbb{F}=\CC$.
+The only additional assumption on $\mathcal{C}$ that we will need for now, which is justified for braided tensor categories arising from vertex operator algebras thanks to Proposition 4.26 in \cite{HLZ3}, is the following: \begin{assum} For any object $W$ in $\mathcal{C}$, the functors $W\boxtimes\cdot$ and $\cdot\boxtimes W$ are right exact. \end{assum}